ava-labs/avalanchego/vms/platformvm/warp/README.md

 ### Processing Historical Avalanche Interchain Messages

 Verifying an Avalanche Interchain Message requires a lookup of validator sets at a specific P-Chain height.
-The P-Chain serves lookups maintaining validator set diffs that can be applied in-order to reconstruct the validator set of any L1 at any height.
+The P-Chain serves lookups maintaining validator set diffs that can be applied in-order to reconstruct the validator set of any network at any height.

 As the P-Chain grows, the number of validator set diffs that needs to be applied in order to reconstruct the validator set needed to verify an Avalanche Interchain Messages increases over time.